-This Rosemary and Juniper Turkey is a failsafe method for a roasted turkey to obtain a super juicy turkey with a crispy exterior.
+This Rosemary Roast Turkey recipe is a failsafe method for a roasted turkey.
+Nothing but a super juicy turkey with a crispy exterior.

 Thanksgiving has always been a pretty big event for me.
 There’s always been a turkey, stuffing, and all the other fixings.
 I loved the smell of the turkey and stuffing being made at my Nana’s house.